Crow (comics): Hannah Foster

 Played by Bobbie Phillips, she appears in The Crow: Stairway to Heaven.
 Hannah Foster is brought back to life one year after she and her daughter are killed.
-Like Draven, Hannah has a Spirit Crow and possesses all of the Crow's powers.
-However, unlike Eric, she constantly battles between the need for redemption and her lust for vengeance; also, her methods for dealing with her opposition are far more severe than Draven's.
+Like Draven, Hannah has a Spirit Crow and possesses all of the Crow's powers, but unlike Eric, she constantly battles between the need for redemption and her lust for vengeance; also, her methods for dealing with her opposition are far more severe than Draven's.

 Toys

-NECA Cult Classics Icons Series 1 Action Figure Eric Draven (The Crow).

-Hot Toys release The Crow (Eric Draven) 1/6th scale collectible figure.
+NECA released Cult Classics Icons Series 1 Action Figure Eric Draven (The Crow).
+Hot Toys released The Crow (Eric Draven) 1/6th scale collectible figure.

 Novels

 William Blessing

 He appears in The Crow: Quoth the Crow, the first published novel in the series.
 Blessing is a popular horror writer who is murdered by his jealous protégé Donald Marquette, aided by a goth gang with literary aspirations.
 His wife is viciously raped in the encounter, and Blessing is brought back to exact vengeance.
-Blessing's body is continually on the verge of rotting away, his willpower to complete his mission the only thing holding him together.
+Blessing's body is continually on the verge of rotting away, but his willpower to complete his mission is the only thing holding him together.
 It is also implied that Blessing's healing abilities are actually the result of eating his victims.

 Jared Poe

-He appears in The Crow: The Lazarus Heart, the second published novel in the series.
-Poe is a controversial S&M photographer who becomes the target of a serial killer in Louisiana who preys on gay men and transsexuals.
-He is wrongfully arrested by members of a homophobic police force and convicted for the murder of his homosexual lover (who was actually killed by the serial killer), and while on Death Row is murdered by a fellow inmate whose brother was one of the serial killer's victims and who believed that Poe was the killer.
-Upon his rebirth, he tries to track down the real killer with the help of his lover's transsexual sister, while also avenging himself on the homophobes who were responsible for his arrest, conviction and death.
+He appears in The Crow: The Lazarus Heart, the second novel in the series.
+Poe is a controversial S&M photographer who becomes the target of a serial killer in Louisiana who preys on gay men and transgender people.
+He is wrongfully arrested by members of a homophobic police force and convicted for the murder of his lover (who was actually murdered by the serial killer), and while on death row is murdered by a fellow inmate whose brother was one of the serial killer's victims and who believed that Poe was the killer.
+Upon his rebirth, he tries to track down the real killer with the help of his lover's transgender sister, while also avenging himself on the corrupt police officers who were responsible for his arrest, conviction and death.

 Amy Carlisle

-She appears in The Crow: Clash by Night, the third published novel in the series.
+She appears in The Crow: Clash by Night, the third novel in the series.
 Amy is a day care owner who is killed in a bombing, along with some of the children she watches, when a militia group calling themselves The Sons of America tries to kill a popular senator who was supposed to have been visiting the center but who pulled out at the last minute.
 Six months after the bombing, Amy is resurrected by a Spirit Crow, but discovers that her husband Rick has moved on with her best friend, who survived the blast.
 During her acts of vengeance against the militia group's members, Amy is seen and recognized by Rick, who then attempts to infiltrate the militia group.